 Sentinel-2 image of the Bazaruto Archipelago, Mozambique.
 See our gallery for more Sentinel-2 imagery from DE Africa.

-Digital Earth Africa (DE Africa) has partnered with Sinergise, who manage the Sentinel-2 JPG2000 data in a collaborative arrangement with the ESA, to process more data that covers the African continent for the year 2017.
-DE Africa is also working with Element 84 who have converted Sinergise’s JPG2000 data for Africa to Cloud Optimised GeoTIFFS (COGs) – an open cloud native format that will enable greater accessibility for DE Africa’s users.
+Digital Earth Africa (DE Africa) has partnered with Sinergise and Element 84 to provide this dataset in Cloud Optimised GeoTIFFS (COGs) – an open cloud native format that will enable greater accessibility for DE Africa’s users.